epidemics/COVIDNPIs/README.md

 ### Example with faked data
 This example skips the `UpdateForetold` and `ExtractSimulationsResults` task by providing their output.
-In reality, you want to actually run gleamviz in between and provide Foretold channel to get data via API.
+In reality, you want to actually run GLEAMviz in between and provide Foretold channel to get data via API.
 This by default uses data in `data/inputs` and exports data to `data/outputs/example`.
 ```
 # `poetry shell`  # if you haven't done already